Show by Label

 8. Try the CV mode now with a Power Supply setting of 2.00V and verify that the tripping point is very close.
 You will have to dial-back the rotary encoder from 50V down to 2V, which, even with fast dialing, will take some time.
 You can also cycle through the modes by long-pressing the rotary encoder, until you are back at the CV mode, in which case the Set voltage is automatically set to 2V + 10%.

-Note that with a Lab Power Supply as a DUT, the CV mode is not very functional due to the rapid switch of the power supply from CV to CC.
-To better test the CV mode and get more familiar with it, you can use a battery, or an (unregulated) supply that does not have current fold-back or current limiting/regulation.
+To better test the CV mode and get more familiar with it, you can use an (unregulated) power supply that does not have current fold-back or current limiting/regulation.
 A transformer with a (bridge) rectifier and an electrolyte filter capacitor will much better show the CV mode regulation in operation.
+This kind of DUT will clearly show the sagging DUT voltage as a result of the load.

 The Battery Mode PC software